 It’s an easy way to enjoy catch up TV from Freeview.

 All you have to do is connect your Freeview Play TV or recorder to the internet*, then scroll back through the TV guide and find a show you missed.
-You will find programmes from BBC iPlayer, the ITV Hub, and All 4 sitting alongside live television in your TV Guide.
-Other services are available from the Freeview Play apps page such as Demand 5, BBC News and BBC Sport.
+You will find programmes from BBC iPlayer, the ITV Hub, All 4, Demand 5 and UKTV Play sitting alongside live television in your TV Guide.
+Other services are available from the Freeview Play apps page such as BBC News and BBC Sport.

 All Freeview Play products come with:

 *A minimum broadband speed of 2Mbps is required to watch catch up and on demand services – this will count towards any monthly broadband data allowance.
 Only selected channels provide 7-day catch up.

 Freeview Play is built into TVs from the following manufacturers: